 Students who matriculate in the summer may be eligible for financial aid and are encouraged to contact the Financial Aid Office as soon as possible to discuss the summer application process.

 Isn’t Tufts in Medford, Massachusetts?

 The main campus of Tufts University is located in Medford, which is about 9 miles north of Boston.
-However, the PHPD programs are on the Tufts Health Sciences Campus in downtown Boston.
+However, the Public Health programs and Professional Degree programs are on the Tufts Health Sciences Campus in downtown Boston.
 This campus includes the Medical School, Dental School, Friedman School of Nutrition, and Sackler School.

 Are there Teaching Assistantship or Research Assistantship opportunities available?

 Yes, there are Teaching Assistantship and Research Assistantship opportunities available.
-Teaching Assistantships are generally available for the MPH and MS Health Communication Programs for students who have taken the relevant course(s) or have significant experience in the subject area.
+Teaching Assistantships are generally available for the MPH Program for students who have taken the relevant course(s) or have significant experience in the subject area.
 RAs are generally available via faculty in the Department of Public Health and Community Medicine, as well as throughout the other schools housed on the Boston Health Sciences campus of Tufts University.
 Please visit the following website for more detailed information.